Skip to main content

 Related: How Many Teens Send and Receive Nudes?
 More Than Ever, This Study Shows

 Now consider all of the kids and teens participating in sexting.
 This issue quickly becomes problematic.
-Though these laws are designed to penalize adults taking advantage of minors, minors are essentially normalizing the creation and distribution of CSEM- and may also be liable for it.
+These laws are designed to penalize adults who take advantage of minors.
+However, minors are essentially normalizing the creation and distribution of CSEM.
+They may also be liable for it.

 Pinwheel